 The City Council approved a third reading of a proposed ordinance to extend the moratorium on September 11, 2023.
-Read the proposed ordinance here.
+Read the ordinance here.

 Approved: City Licensing Process for the Sale of Tobacco

 A third reading of a proposed ordinance, which would establish a City licensing process for the sale of tobacco products and calls for a public hearing related to the proposed ordinance, was approved by the City Council on August 14, 2023.
-Read the proposed ordinance here.
+Read the ordinance here.
 Licensing begins September 1, 2023.

 Approved: Changes to City Code Regarding Consumption of Alcoholic Beverages in City Parks

 On June 26, 2023, a proposed amendment to City Code regarding consumption of alcoholic beverages in City parks was approved by the City Council.
-Read the ordinance here.
+Read the here.